alexeytereshchenko/BTC_rate_esp8266/README.md

         git clone https://github.com/Anth3995/BTC_rate_esp8266.git

+3) Enter your SSID and password of WIFI to src/main.cpp on 14 and 15 lines.

-3) Connect MCU to pc
+4) Connect MCU to pc.

-4) Into folder run:
+5) Into folder run:

         pio run --target upload